yusufozturk/panther/docs/gitbook/quick-start.md

 #### Step 3

-Run `mage deploy`
+Run `mage setup:swagger deploy`

-- If you've made any changes to the source files or want to run tests, you may need to first install development dependencies with `mage setup:all`
 - If you use `aws-vault`, you must be authenticated with MFA.
 Otherwise, IAM role creation will fail with `InvalidClientTokenId`
-- The initial deployment will take 20-30 minutes.
+- The initial deployment will take ~10 minutes with a fast internet connection.
 If your credentials timeout, you can safely redeploy to pick up where you left off.
-- Near the end of the deploy command, you'll be prompted for your first/last name and email to setup the first Panther user account.
+- At the end of the deploy command, you'll be prompted for your first/last name and email to setup the first Panther user account.
 - You'll get an email from `no-reply@verificationemail.com` with your temporary password.
 If you don't see it, be sure to check your spam folder.

 #### Log In